Tessaira/Ballistic-iwag/README.md

 </div>

-Additional Note: I've learnt to not underestimate simple things, even such that seem as foolproof as borders. take your time and plan accordingly.
+Additional Note: I've learnt to not underestimate simple things, even such that seem as foolproof as borders.
+Take your time and plan accordingly.

 © by me